ckitzman/my_portfolio/README.md

 # My Personal Website
 > This project revolves around creating my own web presence online.
-Utilizing a Boostrap template I have created my  own portfolio site that is all about me, my interests, and my accomplishments.
+Utilizing a Boostrapmade template I have created my own portfolio site that is all about me, my interests, and my accomplishments.
 > Live demo [_here_](https://www.calebkitzman.com/).

 ## Table of Contents